This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Is 3D Printing Lego legal?

-Generally, yes!
+Generally, yes, but there are some caveats.
 The patent for Lego blocks ran out in 1989; this is why other companies are making their own versions of Lego such as Megabloks.
-What you can’t do is print the Lego name on the pieces you make, as this is a trademark.
+What you can’t do is print Lego minifigs or the Lego name on the pieces you make, as this is a trademark.
 You also can’t print any Lego that is still under patent or where you may break another trademark such as Star Wars.
+LEGO®, the LEGO® logo, the Brick, and DUPLO® are trademarks of the LEGO® Group.

 However, as long as you’re only making Lego for your own use and not trying to sell it, you are unlikely to be asked to stop!
 Ultimately, if you’re making your own Lego, you are most likely a huge Lego fan, and I hope you are likely to buy plenty more genuine Lego 😊